Louis1351/Spline-Objects-Tool-UE4/README.md

 # Spline-Objects-Tool
- A tool which can spawn  instanced Meshes / actors / decals along a spline.
+ A tool for Unreal Engine 4 which can spawn instanced Meshes / actors / decals along a spline.